x13a/USBKill/README.md

 * action: `me.lucky.wasted.action.TRIGGER`
 * receiver: `me.lucky.wasted/.TriggerReceiver`
-* authentication code: the code from Wasted
+* secret: the code from Wasted

 Do not forget to activate the `Broadcast` trigger in Wasted.